kait-al/Microbiome_SOPs/Wet_Lab_SOPs/2_Modified_powersoil_DNAextraction.md

 ## Overview

-This a modified protocol for the Qiagen DNeasy 96 PowerSoil Pro Kit with notes specific for Burton Lab's equipment.
+This a modified protocol for the Qiagen DNeasy 96 PowerSoil Pro Kit with notes specific for the Burton Lab's equipment.

 Sample loading will be sample-type-specific (see step 2).
 See the following reference for urine and stent -specific info: